nam8u/whitecoffee/README.md

 # whitcoffee

-A simple flutter application ehich fetches data using HTTP request.
+A simple flutter application which fetches data using HTTP request and lists the response.

 ## Getting Started